-The course format for this course is Hybrid.
-There will be in-person meetings on Wednesday from 6:00-8:30 pm in CM448.
-These sessions are mandatory.
-There are additional activities for the student to complete online (on your time and to be completed by the due dates listed in Canvas or NetAcad).
-Students should spend at least 10 hours per week outside of class on the material to ensure success on course exams.
+The course format for this course is Live Online.
+All meetings will be virtual through Cisco WebEx.
+There will be online lecture meetings on Wednesday from 5:30 - 8:00 pm which will be recorded and online lab/Q&A meetings on Thursdays from 6:00 - 8:00 pm which will not be recorded.
+There will be a weekly activity related to the Wednesday meeting to track attendance and there are additional activities for the student to complete online (on your time and to be completed by the due dates listed in Canvas or NetAcad).